 When you are in a tour package, there’s a van that will take you around.
-This is much better than to worry how to go from one place to the other, since most of them are outside the city and would take hours to get there.
+This is much better than to worry about how to go from one place to the other since most of them are outside the city and would take hours to get there.
 There are small tricycles within Tagbilaran, but it is much more comfortable and easier to rent a vehicle.

 The Meridian Hotel

 Meridian has spacious rooms, private baths, TV sets and a small pool.
 The staff members are friendly and the place is very quiet, conducive for relaxation.
 But the hotel’s positive points stop there.

 The building is a bit old and dilapidated.
 It seemed that the hotel always has empty rooms.
 It has become a bit smelly, including its beddings, from chemicals that were sprayed to get rid of pests.
 In terms of convenience, the hotel is just a few-minute ride to the downtown area but it is still not near enough that it could be hiked.

 The hotel’s surroundings give one a feeling of being in a subdued country village.
 We wandered around and we found out that a few walks away, a river could be sighted that has a majestic view.
 There is also an eatery nearby which seems to be filled only at mealtime, especially at night.